Professional practice

 • Appeared as sole counsel in numerous trials and applications in the County Court, especially in cases concerning banking and financial services, and breach of contract.

-• Frequently provides advice, as sole counsel and led, in commercial disputes including as to the consequences of delay to a shipbuilding contract, freezing injunctions, seller misrepresentations, rights under an auction contract, breach of an exclusivity agreement, and contractual rights upon termination.
+• Regularly provides advice, as sole counsel and led, in commercial disputes including as to the consequences of delay to a shipbuilding contract, freezing injunctions, seller misrepresentations, rights under an auction contract, breach of an exclusivity agreement, and contractual rights upon termination.

 Conflict of laws & private international law